-BIDET USE AS A DEVELOPMENT METHOD
+BIDET USE FOR DEVELOPMENT AND DETOXIFICATION

 by Dr. Lawrence Wilson